CharleyGui/docs.fr-fr/docs/framework/unmanaged-api/profiling/icorprofilerinfo4-enumjitedfunctions2-method.md

 ## <a name="parameters"></a>Paramètres
  `ppEnum`
- [out] Un pointeur vers le [ICorProfilerFunctionEnum](../../../../docs/framework/unmanaged-api/profiling/icorprofilerfunctionenum-interface.md) énumérateur.
+ [out] A pointer to the [ICorProfilerFunctionEnum](../../../../docs/framework/unmanaged-api/profiling/icorprofilerfunctionenum-interface.md) enumerator.

 ## <a name="remarks"></a>Notes
- Cette méthode peut se chevaucher avec `JITCompilation` rappels comme le [ICorProfilerCallback::JITCompilationStarted](../../../../docs/framework/unmanaged-api/profiling/icorprofilercallback-jitcompilationstarted-method.md) (méthode).
-L’énumération retournée inclut des valeurs pour le `COR_PRF_FUNCTION::reJitId` champ.
-Le [ICorProfilerInfo3::EnumJITedFunctions](../../../../docs/framework/unmanaged-api/profiling/icorprofilerinfo3-enumjitedfunctions-method.md) (méthode), qui remplace de cette méthode, n’énumère pas les ID recompilée juste, car le `COR_PRF_FUNCTION::reJitId` champ est toujours défini sur 0.
-Le `ICorProfilerInfo4::EnumJITedFunctions` méthode énumère les ID recompilée juste, car le `COR_PRF_FUNCTION::reJitId` champ est défini correctement.
-Notez que le [ICorProfilerInfo4::EnumJITedFunctions2](../../../../docs/framework/unmanaged-api/profiling/icorprofilerinfo4-enumjitedfunctions2-method.md) des méthodes peut déclencher un garbage collection, tandis que [ICorProfilerInfo3::EnumJITedFunctions, méthode](../../../../docs/framework/unmanaged-api/profiling/icorprofilerinfo3-enumjitedfunctions-method.md) ne sera pas.
-Pour plus d’informations, consultez [CORPROF_E_UNSUPPORTED_CALL_SEQUENCE HRESULT](../../../../docs/framework/unmanaged-api/profiling/corprof-e-unsupported-call-sequence-hresult.md).
+ This method may overlap with `JITCompilation` callbacks such as the [ICorProfilerCallback::JITCompilationStarted](../../../../docs/framework/unmanaged-api/profiling/icorprofilercallback-jitcompilationstarted-method.md) method.
+The returned enumeration includes values for the `COR_PRF_FUNCTION::reJitId` field.
+The [ICorProfilerInfo3::EnumJITedFunctions](../../../../docs/framework/unmanaged-api/profiling/icorprofilerinfo3-enumjitedfunctions-method.md) method, which this method replaces, does not enumerate JIT-recompiled IDs, because the `COR_PRF_FUNCTION::reJitId` field is always set to 0.
+The `ICorProfilerInfo4::EnumJITedFunctions` method does enumerate JIT-recompiled IDs, because the `COR_PRF_FUNCTION::reJitId` field is set properly.
+Note that the [ICorProfilerInfo4::EnumJITedFunctions2](../../../../docs/framework/unmanaged-api/profiling/icorprofilerinfo4-enumjitedfunctions2-method.md) method can trigger a garbage collection, whereas [ICorProfilerInfo3::EnumJITedFunctions method](../../../../docs/framework/unmanaged-api/profiling/icorprofilerinfo3-enumjitedfunctions-method.md) will not.
+For more information, see [CORPROF_E_UNSUPPORTED_CALL_SEQUENCE HRESULT](../../../../docs/framework/unmanaged-api/profiling/corprof-e-unsupported-call-sequence-hresult.md).

-## <a name="requirements"></a>Configuration requise
+## <a name="requirements"></a>spécifications
  **Plateformes :** Consultez [Configuration requise](../../../../docs/framework/get-started/system-requirements.md).

  **En-tête :** CorProf.idl, CorProf.h

  **Bibliothèque :** CorGuids.lib